diktomat/AdventOfCode/2022/README.md

 10. Fish.
 Really a more friendly shell.
 11. Raku (Perl 6). `grammar` looks nice.
 12. Swift.
 Kinda torn on this one.
+13. Haskell.
+GHC warns when using tabs, wtf?